Healthdirect Free Australian health advice you can count on.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-There are several types of depression, and while they are all characterised by intense low mood, there are also important differences.
+There are several types of depression.
+While they are all characterised by intense low mood, there are also important differences.

 • melancholic depression, a severe form of depression that includes physical as well as emotional symptoms

 Bipolar disorder is characterised by extreme mood changes that disrupt daily life.
-Symptoms of manic episodes include showing extremely high energy in speech and activity, agitation and a reduced need for sleep.
+Symptoms of manic episodes include:

 Symptoms of depressive episodes are similar to those of major depression.
 People who have bipolar disorder can also experience episodes of psychosis (hallucinations, delusions and/or paranoia).